webia1/Frontend-Ecosystem/Cypress/installation_issues.md

 ### Add Own Certificates

-If our company uses its own certificate, we can add it to npm:
+If the company uses its own certificate, we can add it to npm:

 ```shell
 npm config set cafile "path-to-your-certificate.pem"